xntle/MOMFURY/README.md

 [Hit effect script](https://github.com/xntle/MOMFURY/blob/main/scripts/Effects/hit_effect.gd) | [Death particles](https://github.com/xntle/MOMFURY/blob/main/scripts/Effects/death_particles.gd) | [Soul escape](https://github.com/xntle/MOMFURY/blob/main/scripts/soul_escape.gd) | [Movement trail integration](https://github.com/xntle/MOMFURY/blob/main/scripts/player.gd#L45)

+**The original spawner system** - When Spawners were enemies:
+- At first, you need to destroy spawners in order to get to the boss fight.
+We changed to round base, therefore this is deprecated.
+Check the deprecated folder where Polymorphism was applied to these spawners.

 # Team Member Contributions - Ben

 This section be repeated once for each team member.
 Each team member should provide their name and GitHub user information.